translate/pootle/docs/server/commands.rst

 update_stores
 ^^^^^^^^^^^^^

+.. versionchanged:: 2.7

-This command is the opposite of :pc:`sync_stores`.
-It will update the strings in the database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.
+The opposite of :pc:`sync_stores`, this will update the strings in the database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.

 .. note:: Disabled projects are skipped.